-The amount contributed and expenses recognized during 2007 and 2006 related to the defined contribution plan were \$35.5 million and \$34.3 million, respectively.
+The amount contributed and expenses recognized during 2008 and 2007 related to the defined contribution plan were \$37.8 million and \$35.5 million, respectively.

-MIT also provides retiree welfare benefits (certain health-care and life insurance benefits) for retired employees.
+MIT also provides retiree welfare benefits (certain healthcare and life insurance benefits) for retired employees.
 Substantially all of MIT's employees may become eligible for those benefits if they reach a qualifying retirement age while working for MIT.
 Retiree health plans are paid for in part by retirees and covered retirees, their covered dependents and beneficiaries.
 Benefits are provided through various insurance companies whose charges are based either on the benefits and administrative expenses paid during the year or annual insured premiums.
-Substantially all retiree life insurance plans are non-contributory and cover the retiree only.
+Retiree life insurance plans are non-contributory and cover the retiree only.
 MIT also maintains a trust to pay for retiree welfare benefits.
-MIT's contributions to the trust during 2007 and 2006 were \$20.1 million and \$24.5 million, respectively.

-For purposes of calculating net periodic postretirement benefit cost, a portion of current obligation related to transition to SFAS No. 106 is being amortized in a straight line basis over 20 years from the date of adoption of that statement in 1994.
-Plan amendments are amortized in a straight line basis over the average future service to full eligibility of active participants at the date of amendment.
-Cumulative gains and losses (including changes in assumptions) in excess of 10% of the greater of the plan's obligation and the market related value of assets are amortized over the average future service of active participants.
+For purposes of calculating net periodic postretirement benefit cost, a portion of the current obligation, related to the transition to SFAS No. 106, is being amortized on a straight line basis over 20 years from the date of adoption of that statement in 1994.
+Plan amendments are amortized on a straight line basis over the average future service to full eligibility of active participants at the date of amendment.
+Cumulative gains and losses (including changes in assumptions) in excess of 10 percent of the greater of the plan's obligation and the market related value of assets are amortized over the average future service of active participants.
 The annual amortization shall not be less than the total amount of unrecognized gains and losses up to \$1 million.